 That report tells us that Hillsdale Schools are underperforming our neighbors in Montvale, River Vale and Woodcliff Lake in student growth.
 I know this is a priority for our superintendent and the board alike.
 If elected, it would be my top priority, as well.

 Our district has just begun a major renovation of our middle school that will impact approximately two-thirds of the students currently in the district.
-Already, regrettable challenges in the local permitting process for our temporary classrooms have set back the timeline by several months.

 Why doesn't our district post its curriculum on its website?
 Just compare the curriculum page for Hillsdale with those for Woodcliff Lake or Westwood.
 Are we hiding something?